Earth’s biggest construction project

 Originally, some envisioned a Dyson sphere as an artificial hollow sphere of matter around a star, and Dyson did originally use the word shell.
-But Dyson didn’t picture the energy-collectors in a solid shell.
-In an exchange of letters in Science with other scientists, following his 1960 Science article, Dyson wrote:
+But Dyson didn’t picture the energy collectors in a solid shell.
+In an exchange of letters in Science with other scientists following his 1960 article, Dyson wrote:

 A solid shell or ring surrounding a star is mechanically impossible.
 The form of ‘biosphere’ which I envisaged consists of a loose collection or swarm of objects traveling on independent orbits around the star.

-A Dyson sphere might be, say, the size of Earth’s orbit around the sun; we orbit at a distance of 93 million miles (about 150 million kilometers).
+A Dyson sphere might be, say, the size of Earth’s orbit around the sun.
+We orbit at a distance of 93 million miles (about 150 million km).
 The website SentientDevelopments describes the Dyson sphere this way:

 It would consist of a shell of solar collectors (or habitats) around the star.
 With this model, all (or at least a significant amount) of the energy would hit a receiving surface where it can be used.
 [Dyson] speculated that such structures would be the logical consequence of the long-term survival and escalating energy needs of a technological civilization.

-And of course science fiction writers have had a field day writing about Dyson spheres.
-In fact, Dyson admitted he borrowed from science fiction before he began his technical exploration of the idea of a megastructure gathering energy from its star.
-Olaf Stapledon first mentioned this idea in his 1937 science fiction novel Star Maker, which Dyson apparently read and used as inspiration.
+And, of course, science fiction writers have had a field day writing about Dyson spheres.
+Dyson himself admitted he borrowed from science fiction.
+Afterward, he created his technical exploration of the idea of a megastructure gathering energy from its star.
+Olaf Stapledon first mentioned this idea in his 1937 science fiction novel Star Maker.
+Dyson apparently read Stapledon’s book and used it as inspiration.

-As mentioned above, astronomers in 2013 are now seriously discussing the search for evidence of Dyson spheres in the space of our Milky Way galaxy.
-Frustrated by decades of seeking radio signals from intelligent civilizations beyond Earth – and not finding any – a few have begun to contemplate this new search strategy.
-What would they be looking for?
-Consider that if a system of solar power collectors – a megastructure – were put in place around a star, the star’s light, as seen from our perspective, would be altered.
+What might astronomers look for, in the search for evidence of Dyson spheres?
+Even before the discovery of Tabby’s Star, astronomers have felt frustrated by decades of seeking radio signals from intelligent civilizations beyond Earth and not finding any.
+And so, a few astronomers in 2013 were contemplating a new search strategy.
+Consider that if a system of solar power collectors – a megastructure – were put in place around a star, the star’s light would be altered.
 The solar collectors would absorb and reradiate energy from the star.
-It’s that reradiated energy that astronomers would need to seek.
+Astronomers have talked about seeking that reradiated energy.